I spoke to a salesperson, Marie over the phone who was very informative. She then sent me emails containing information afterward.

 Modular homes are built with the same materials as a stick built home, offer a controlled environment to assure a high quality construction, offer the same or more technological advances to improve the functionality, esthetics, and efficiencies of your home, offer the same financing options and rates as a stick built home, and the best part is that all of these benefits come at PRICES UP TO 25 PERCENT LESS per square foot than conventional site-built homes.

-Hallmark and Skyline homes offer numerous standard floor plans for your ranging from 1,400 square feet on up.
+Skyline homes offer numerous standard floor plans for your ranging from 1,400 square feet on up.
 These standard plans are designed for value.
-However, both Hallmark as well as Skyline, also allow for custom designed floor plans as well in which the options are endless.
+However, Skyline, also allow for custom designed floor plans as well in which the options are endless.
 (View our standard modular homes floor plans)

 Both factories when building a modular home have more flexibility in design in some regards because it doesn’t have to be complete when it leaves the factory.
 For instance, the home can be shipped from the factory without a completed roof.
 After the home is set on the site the custom rafters and trusses can be completed to achieve a truly custom stick built exterior architectural elevation.